Our India cultural awareness courses are designed for anyone who deals with India, works with Indians or needs a better understanding of the culture.

 We help a range of clients from exporters to universities to multinational brands to advertising companies - no matter who you are or what you are doing, we will help you understand Indian culture and how it could impact you, your business, your team or your goals.

-Courses we have delivered in the past 12 months include:
+Examples of some of the India-specific courses we have delivered in the past 12 months include:

 - How to Lead an Indian Team

 - Driving Social Media to an Indian Audience